-Students who are in need of help transitioning into a CRNA with resumes, interviewing, job placement and job development can meet independently or in small groups with the Dean.
-These skills are also taught in the professional aspects class in developing the student's personal portfolio.
+Students who are in need of help transitioning into a CRNA with resumes, interviewing, job placement and job development can meet independently or in small groups with the Program Administrator.
+These skills are also taught in the Senior Board Review class in developing the student's personal portfolio.